davidsev/owlbear-painting-tools/static_root/store.md

 # Drawing Tools

-This extension adds three new tools for both drawing and fog:
+This extension adds four new tools for both drawing and fog:

 - A "select cells" tool that outlines selected squares / hexes
 - A "lasso" tool that draws around a bunch of squares / hexes outline them all
 - A "paint brush" tool that lets you scribble on the map
+- A "lock all" button to lock / unlock all drawings.

 ### Other